puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/itunes.md

 parameters to the function.
 We will review the parameters later, but you do not need to know how to obtain them.

-Afte register our function, we start to loop through our array of app_paths.
+After register our function, we start to loop through our array of app_paths.
-These paths are the directories associated withe our app.
+These paths are the directories associated with our app.
 Each directory should have an associated binary plist that we need to parse using `parseManifestAppPlist`.